👍 Benefits of Creating Your own e-Learning Platform

 Also, you can build an e-Learning website or app to improve the experience of your existing and new students.
 For example, to give home tasks, send e-lectures and presentations, or encourage in-group cooperation via closed chats.

-Yet, these are just a few examples.
-You can choose one of the mentioned models, do both or pick your own way — that’s what custom e-Learning app development is for!
+However, these are just a few examples.
+You can choose one of the mentioned models, go for both or pick your own one — that’s what custom e-Learning app development is for!

 One of the first questions you can have is whether you should build an e-Learning website or develop an e-Learning app.
-The truth is that neither option is better or worse — different platforms are more suitable for different cases.
+The truth is that neither option is better or worse than the other one — different platforms are more suitable for different cases.
 Which ones?
-Let’s find out!
+Let’s find out together!

-This type of e-Learning platform is well-suited for big loads of information.
+This type of an e-Learning platform is well-suited for big loads of information.

-If you might need your students to deal with time-consuming tasks, a website is a better place to make it.
-For example, to read an article and then write a detailed answer to a certain question.
-Or to perform math calculations, solve a problem, etc.
+If you need your students to deal with time-consuming tasks, a website is for suitable for it.
+Examples of such tasks can be reading an article and then writing a detailed answer to a certain question, performing math calculations, solving problems, etc.

-Moreover, websites are great for watching video lessons since learners usually visit them from their PCs and laptops.
-That means bigger screens that are better adapted for videos.
+Moreover, websites are great for watching video lessons since learners usually visit them from their PCs and/or laptops — because of bigger screens, such devices are better suited for watching videos.

 Besides, e-Learning website development may be a better choice if your courses include many big tests.
-When learners are studying on a website, they are less likely to get distracted by a message or app notification.
+When learners study on websited, they are less likely to get distracted by a message or app notification.

 Some types of learning activities are also better suited for websites.
 Think of code schools or copywriting courses.
 In most cases, it’ll be more convenient to type code or text on a website rather than in a mobile app.

-While websites are just the ticket for massive tasks, apps are a real catch for easier and more dynamic tasks.
-Quizzes, “Fill in the gap”, translation tasks — all of it is about mobile apps.
-For example, it relates to language learning, math skills practicing, brain training, and other similar types of quick tasks.
+While websites are the right pick for massive tasks, apps are a real catch for easier and more dynamic tasks: quizzes, “Fill in the gap,” translation tasks — all of these are much more accessible on mobile apps.
+For instance, anything that relates to language learning, counting in mind practice, brain training, and other similar types of quick tasks.

-What’s even more important is that your students have their smartphones almost everywhere.
-Thus, they can easily access your lessons on their way home from work or in a café which is not so convenient when we’re talking about websites.
-Add an offline mode — and nothing will stop your students from soaking up knowledge.
+What’s even more important to note here is that your students have their smartphones almost everywhere with them.
+Thus, they can easily access your lessons on their way home from work or in a café, which wouldn’t be as convenient to do not if we’re talking about websites.
+If you also add offline mode, nothing will be able to stop your students from soaking up knowledge.

 To sum up, create your own e-learning website if you want to be able to give your students major tasks.
-However, for a fast and dynamic type of work you should consider developing an e-learning app.
-Of course, it’s not a problem to make your idea the way you want on any platform.
-It’s just that some activities are more convenient to deal with on a specific platform.
+However, for a faster and more dynamic type of work, you should consider developing an e-learning app.
+Of course, it’s not a problem to make your idea the way you want on any platform; it’s just that some activities are more convenient to deal with on specific platforms.

 If you can’t decide on what you should choose, contact us with your project details and we’ll help to pick the best option for your case.

-Yet, in this article we’ll focus on how to make an e-Learning website or mobile application.
-How is it different from LMS?
+However, in this article we’ll focus on how to make an e-Learning website or mobile application.
+How is that different from an LMS?

-e-Learning platforms can be considered as a part of LMS but LMS are not equal to e-Learning platforms.
-In general, LMS can be used for a wider range of purposes: offline classes planning and preparation, placing information for workers, validation of their knowledge and skills, etc.
+Technically, the difference between these two terms isn’t huge. e-Learning platforms can be considered a part of LMSs but LMSs are not equal to e-Learning platforms.
+In general, LMSs can be used for a wider range of purposes: planning and preparation of offline classes, placement of information for workers, validation of their knowledge and skills, etc.

-If you’re interested in LMS development and want to know a bit more on features we don’t cover in this article, drop us a line and we’ll see how we can help with that, too!
+If you’re interested in LMS development and want to know a bit more about features we aren’t covering in this article, drop us a line and we’ll see how we can help with that, too!